 And depending on how the different form elements were built within the tabs, a single apply/save button per section could be used above the tabs to allow going back and forth between tabs before saving or applying the settings of the actual section.

-#5 Updated by Warren Baker almost 8 years ago
+#5 Updated by Warren Baker about 8 years ago

 Also another notification bar called foobar http://themergency.com/foobar/ - which is pretty neat.